Tajama Abraham Ngongba

 Tajama Abraham Ngongba (born September 27, 1975) is a former professional basketball player in the Women's National Basketball Association.
 Abraham attended George Washington University and was the 31st draft pick in the 1997 WNBA draft.
 She played for Sacramento Monarchs in 1997 and Detroit Shock in 1998.
 Abraham began coaching in 2000 as an Assistant Coach at Richmond, before serving as an assistant at VCU, George Washington and George Mason University.
-Ngongba was the head coach of Radford from 2008-2013.
+Ngongba was the head coach of Radford from 2008 to 2013.

 Early life

 Abraham was born September 27, 1975, on the island of St. Croix, in the United States Virgin Islands.
 She lived there until the age of 14 when the category 4 Hurricane Hugo hit the island on September 17 and 18, 1989.
 She took shelter in a commercial refrigerator, which measured 8' x 12', along with her four siblings, mother, father, and grandmother.
 After the destruction, the family moved to Hampton, Virginia.
 Not long after arriving in Virginia, local coaches and newspapers were talking about the high school basketball prospect who had arrived in town.
 Her father had played college ball at St. John's, and her two brothers were also basketball players who played at Marquette University and George Mason University.

 Abraham attended Kecoughtan High School, in Hampton, Virginia.
 In her senior year, she averaged 27 points per game and 11 rebounds.
 She earned Parade All-American (third team) status in 1993.